 This type of insurance is not mandatory; therefore numerous drivers do not purchase it when they select their insurance policies.
 It is not until they need it that they realize they do not have the coverage.
 By that time, it is too late.

 Individuals without uninsured motorist coverage may not be completely hopeless in covering their expenses.
 Individuals that do not have uninsured motorist coverage may still be able to utilize Uninsured Motorist Bodily Injury coverage.
 Although this type of coverage does not generally cover the cost of property damaged, it does provide compensation for medical expenses and lost wages.
+In cases involving Property Accidents, it’s important to explore additional options for recovering damages related to vehicle repair or replacement.

 Individuals in Nevada are able to utilize Med Pay coverage in addition to their auto insurance policy.
 This coverage can be applied to medical expenses you drivers and passengers, regardless of who is at fault for the accident.